Consensys/docs-template/docs/contribute/style-guide.md

 ❌ *[Click here](https://discord.gg/hyperledger) for Besu support.*

-✅ *If you have questions about Besu for public networks, ask on the **besu** channel on [Hyperledger Discord](https://discord.gg/hyperledger).*
+✅ *If you have questions about Besu for public networks, ask on the **Besu** channel on [Hyperledger Discord](https://discord.gg/hyperledger).*

 :::